- Material Quality

 - Micron Filter Bags

-If you’re after quality results, it’s essential to start with quality material.
+If you're after quality results, starting with quality material is essential.
 This means pressing material with good genetics as soon as it's dried and cured.

 The moisture content of your flower will help determine your rosin yields.
 Think about how overly dry herbs will soak up the liquified trichomes like a sponge, thus reducing your yield.
-Always make sure your herbs have a relative humidity close to 62% for best results.
+Always ensure your herbs have a relative humidity close to 62% for best results.

 While this is likely the most debated topic of rosin pressing, there are generally two temperature ranges that we press rosin within.

 Cold Pressing: 70°C - 88°C or 160°F - 190°F. This temperature range is generally accompanied by a longer pressing time of somewhere between 1-5 minutes wich produces a budder like consistency.

 Hot Pressing: 88°C - 105°C or 190°F - 220°F. This range is usually accompanied by a shorter pressing time of between 45 seconds and 3 minutes and produces an oily or shatter like consistency.